 Let’s start the clarification with the meaning of ‘Eid’ that in Arabic translates as ‘Festival’ or ‘Celebration’.
-In Islam, there are two Eid festivals: Eid al-Fitr and Eid-al-Adha.
-Both the most important, but at different times and different traditions.
-So, if you want to ask “When is the Eid in Morocco?”, always specify which one.
+In Islam, there are two Eid celebrations: Eid al-Fitr and Eid-al-Adha.
+Both are the most important, but at different times and different traditions.
+So, if you want to ask “When is Eid in Morocco?”, always specify which one.

 Eid al-Fitr (also called “Festival of Breaking the Fast”) celebration starts at the end of the holy month of Ramadan.
 During the Eid al-Fitr, Muslims participates in communal prayers, listen to a khutba (special prayer) and give zakat al-fitr charity.

 Eid al-Adha (literally means “festival of the sacrifice”) is celebrated around two months later of Ramadan; the same time Muslims finish performing the Hajj pilgrimage.
 The celebration honours Abraham, whom God commanded to sacrifice his son, Isaac.
 At the last moment, God stopped Abraham and gave him a sheep to kill in place of his son.

 The Eid al-Fitr (also called “Festival of Breaking the Fast”) starts at the end of the holy month Ramadan.
 Its date is announced by the young moon appearing in the sky.
 During the Eid al-Fitr Muslims participates in communal prayers, reunite with friends and families, involving gift-giving, and zakat al-fitr charity.
 Of course, food has an important role in the Eid al-Fitr celebration.